futurice/futurice-ldap-user-manager/README.md

 DESCRIPTION
 ===========
-**FUM** is a user management system using LDAP.
-It's meant for managing groups, projects, teams and servers at your organization.
+**FUM** is an user management system for LDAP (Lightweight Directory Access Protocol).
+FUM makes it easy to handle information about your employees, their projects and servers they have access to.
+LDAP is a good protocol for user management, but it needs an user-friendly layer on top of it.
+One of the strengths of FUM is that it gives the users a lot of freedom over their data.

 BACKGROUND
 ==========